|

 to get into a town hall meeting room or school auditorium.

-Sometimes getting
+Sometimes getting access

-when the question of building a local high school was on the agenda.
+the question of building a local high school was on the agenda.

 A large crowd was expected, and video monitors and extra microphones